olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 d'amour. mourir me font Belle marquise, vos beaux yeux
 ```

-The output of the echo command is not displayed.
-What is displayed is the output of the awk program, of which the output of the echo command, Mr Jourdain's declaration of love, was the input.
+The output of the `echo` command is not displayed.
+What is displayed is the output of the `awk` program, of which the output of the `echo` command, Mr. Jourdain's declaration of love, was the input.

 However, the final output is not what was intended.
 The fields do not correspond exactly to words.
-The awk command therefore needs to be refined.
+The `awk` command therefore needs to be refined.

-It's simpler to turn to sed. sed selects sets of characters in lines, either quoted literally or via metacharacters in regular expressions.
-A well-known regular expression metacharacter is the *, indicating zero or an indefinite number of characters on the command line, as in:
+It's simpler to turn to `sed`. `sed` selects sets of characters in lines, either quoted literally or via metacharacters in regular expressions.
+A well-known regular expression metacharacter is `*`, indicating zero or an indefinite number of characters on the command line, as in:

 ```bash
 $ ls *.rst
 ```

-sed also supports back references, which display the value corresponding to a previously found literal or rational expression at the desired location.
-Fortunately for us, Mr Jourdain's declaration of love contains exactly nine words, which is the maximum number of back references possible.
+`sed` also supports back references, which display the value corresponding to a previously found literal or rational expression at the desired location.
+Fortunately for us, Mr. Jourdain's declaration of love contains exactly nine words, which is the maximum number of back references possible.

 ```bash
 $ echo "Belle marquise, vos beaux \\